 10. Medial Collateral Ligament Injuries

 The medial collateral ligament runs down the inside of the knee and connects the femur (thigh bone) to the tibia (leg bone).
 This ligament can be sprained or torn.
 The sprain can be grade I where a few fibres of the ligament have been stretched.
 Grade II sprain means a large number of ligament fibres have be stretched and a grade III sprain is a complete tear of the ligament.
 Physiotherapy can help by treating to stop any stiffness of the knee happening and encourage healing of the ligament.
 Exercises will be set to encourage strength and stability around the knee.
 A knee support or brace may be required to fully protect the ligament and allow healing.
-We have a range of knee supports/braces to choose in our online shop.
-Taping can also be applied to protect the knee.

 So be safe on the slopes, but if you are unfortunate to sustain an injury please contact us and we can organize a sports physiotherapist to help you get back on your hands or feet ready for the summer sports to start!
 If you want to see a top London consultant, we can also advise which ones we recommend.